bhits/document-validator/README.md

 ### Commands

 This API is a [Spring MVC](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/mvc.html) project that requires a separate application server to run it.
 [Apache Tomcat 8](http://tomcat.apache.org/) is the recommended application server to run this API.
-The expected default context path for this API are `/documentValidator/r1` and `/documentValidator/r2`.
+The expected default context path for this API are `/documentValidator/r1` for CCDA-R1 and `/documentValidator/r2` for CCDA-R2.

 ### Deployment